jrihon/thesis/chapters/00_chapter/00_section_01.typ

 It must be mentioned that nucleic acids have had an incredibly well-preserved backbone since the dawn of time.
 While there exist a great diversity in amino acids in any organism on earth, far more than the canonical twenty variants we boast, nucleic acids have not evolved in this way.
 A theory on _The origin of life_ suggests that it all started with the RNA chemistry to catalyse elementary reactions.
 When cells began emerging, this building block allowed cellular organism to progress a lineage #mcite(("Gilbert1986rnaworld", "Higgs2014rnaworld"), biblio).
 The theory suggests that this chemistry has evolved early into an optimal molecule, which has been conserved in all lifeforms on earth, and has consequently been involved in all primordial pathways.

-Nearly all modifications to the backbone originate from the creativity of the scientists that apply them.
+Most modifications to the backbone originate from the creativity of the scientists that apply them.
 //
 //